man27382210/tutorial-graphql/docs/play/apollo/README.md

 }
 ```

-It define interface of response data format and query variables,
+It define interface of response data format and query variables, which we use for create new class extends `Query` from `react-apollo`.

-which we need to assign to
+Check `Query` in `react-apollo`, it extends `React Component` and receive two generic type interface `<TData, TVariables>`, `TDate` we assgin `GetSWPersonByPersonID` and `TVariables` assign to `GetSWPersonByPersonIDVariables`.

+In stateless component `GraphQLPerson`, we implement `SWPerson` with two params:

+- query set to `SWPersonQUERY`, `SWPersonQUERY` is query schema.
+- variables set to `{personID: personID}`, `personID` is a number from props, and with ES6 object shorthand just write `{personID}`.

+This component will do GraphQL fetch when mount.
+Due to `personID` is from props, component will re-fetch & re-render when `personID` value change.

+Same as context api, `loading`, `data` and `error` are context values we can use, each status update will re-render the component.

+At last, we can get `person` from data and render information.

 ### Input Field Component